SpaceX and NASA to attempt a historic launch today: Everything to know about the Crew-1 mission

 NASA TV will broadcast the launch and the docking, and we're also carrying a livestream, which you can catch below.

-Discuss: SpaceX, NASA aim for historic launch today: Everything to know about Crew-1
+Discuss: SpaceX, NASA set for historic Crew-1 launch today: Everything to know

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.